code-charity/crowd-fixes/README.md

 ## Scheme, Rule of the game:
 - Everybody gets every tweak, as long as it is voted in consensus >80% "Yes" or "Yes, global".
 Every user can be asked later/twice.
 Disabling a tweak might change your vote to "No".
-     - This will motivate unexpected help & wonderful creativitiy:
+     - This will motivate thoughtfulness, unexpected help & wonderful creativitiy:
      - Deleting useless things
      - Enlarging tiny inputs
      - Correcting fake news in place